 It’s one milestone after another on Germany’s highest mountain.
 Following the opening of the state-of-the-art cable car Zugspitze in December 2017, the catering side of things is currently being rebuilt from scratch.
 With the official opening celebrations on 1st July, these impressions – spectacular ascent and culinary delights – will merge into one outstanding overall experience.
 Food lovers can expect an innovative dining concept in keeping with honest fusion cuisine.
 Visitors to the top of the Zugspitze can choose between simple self-service or classic table service.
 While the restaurant as a whole bears the name “Panorama 2962”, the individual areas each have their own particular ambience for everything from a lavish meal to a quick treat.
 Overall, the new restaurant can seat 450 diners inside and approx. 850 outside.

 Alpine treats for every taste

-In keeping with the impressive views over four countries from the Zugspitze, the culinary theme of the new summit gastronomy is simply, "The best of 4 countries”.
-“This approach allows us to offer a wide range of dishes that will delight national and international guests," says Klaus Schanda, Marketing and Sales Manager at BZB.
-Specialties and products from Italy, Austria, Switzerland and Germany illustrate the delicious diversity of the alpine region on the menus.
-Regional, in this case, means that ingredients and inspiration come from within a radius of 250 km.
-Wherever possible, the kitchen managers lay great emphasis on using organic and GQB (certified Bavarian quality) products, as well as Fair Trade.
+In reference to the impressive panoramic views of 4 countries offered by the Zugspitze, the culinary motto of the new restaurant at the top is “the best from 4 countries”.
+“This approach allows us to offer a broad range of dishes, satisfying the tastes of national and international guests”, declares Klaus Schanda, Marketing and Sales Manager for Bayerische Zugspitzbahn.
+The menu includes specialities and products from Italy, Austria, Switzerland and Germany, showcasing the delicious variety of the Alpine region.
+In this context, regional means that the ingredients and inspiration come from no more than 250 km away.
+Whenever, possible, the chefs also focus heavily on organic and GQB (quality assured from Bavaria) certification, and on fair trade.